 The Murder of Mary ‘Polly’ Nicholls

 Today’s Durward Street has changed hugely.
 The only landmark remaining from 1888 is the old school block.
 Now converted into flats, it is dominant.
 It would have been more so back then.
 The rest of the area has now been extensively redeveloped with no real evidence of the street that it was.
-The only evidence are some large pot holes in the road through some of the old cobbled stones can be seen.
+The only evidence are some large pot holes in the road.
+Through them, some of the old cobbled stones can be seen.
 There is now little to link the the area to what it must have been like back in 1888.
 The building of the underground from Whitechapel effectively destroyed a lot of the buildings and roads in the area.

 Hanbury Street – Spitalfields